Classifier or Prompt: A Case Study on Legal Requirements Traceability: Introduction

 To illustrate this concept, consider the following example.
-Imagine a fictional mobility app named \textit{WeMobilize}, which helps users book and share cab rides.
-Originally a non-EU startup, WeMobilize is expanding to the EU and hence must comply with the GDPR.
-This example is particularly relevant as many businesses are globalizing and must adapt to data protection laws in different jurisdictions.
-Fig.~\ref{fig:example} shows how WeMobilize's requirements (labeled REQ1 -- REQ5) can be traced to data protection policies in the GDPR~\cite{GDPR}.
-We identify trace links to provisions in GDPR for REQ1 and REQ3 -- REQ5, visualized as dashed lines in black.
-REQ2 has no trace link to GDPR in our example since it does not involve processing users' personal data.
+Consider a fictional mobility app named \textit{WeMobilize}, which helps users book and share taxi rides.
+Originally a non-EU startup, WeMobilize is expanding into the EU and must therefore comply with the GDPR.
+This example is particularly relevant, as many businesses are globalizing and must adapt to data protection laws across jurisdictions.
+Fig.~\ref{fig:example} illustrates how WeMobilize's requirements (labeled REQ1--REQ5) can be traced to data protection policies under the GDPR~\cite{GDPR}.
+We identify trace links to provisions of the GDPR for REQ1 and REQ3—REQ5, visualized as dashed black lines.
+REQ2 has no trace link to GDPR in our example, as it does not involve processing users' personal data.

-REQ1 involves collecting user's personal information and must therefore be traced to two provisions, namely {REG\_DIR} (related to the direct collection of personal information) and REG\_CON (related to the explicit soliciting of users' consent).
-Currently, consent is not part of REQ1, which prevents identifying a trace link with REG\_CON---a missing trace link is visualized with a red dashed line in the figure.
-Failing to identify this trace link entails a possible breach of GDPR.
-Therefore, deploying WeMobilize as-is, without accounting for provisions in GDPR, can lead to potential reputational and financial losses caused by violating the GDPR.
-LRT can help identify potential non-compliance issues at early stages but requires not only legal expertise but also substantial manual effort.
+REQ1 involves collecting users' personal information and must therefore be traced to two provisions: {REG\_DIR} (for the direct collection of personal information) and REG\_CON (for the explicit solicitation of users' consent).
+Currently, consent is not part of REQ1, which prevents the identification of a trace link with REG\_CON—a missing trace link is visualized as a red dashed line in the figure.
+Failing to identify this trace link may constitute a breach of the GDPR.
+Therefore, deploying WeMobilize as-is, without accounting for GDPR provisions, can lead to reputational and financial losses arising from GDPR violations.
+LRT can help identify potential non-compliance issues at an early stage, but it requires not only legal expertise but also substantial manual effort.
 Developing automated support is therefore beneficial to assist engineers and analysts in identifying applicable trace links.